bmoneill/typetest/README.md

 # typetest: A typing speed tester

-A typing speed tester.
 Prints a file line by line and has the user reproduce each one.
-It records WPM, CPM, number of mistakes, and total time.
+It prints WPM, CPM, number of mistakes, and total time.

 ## Building